 Dog agility aces compete as Westminster show opens

-So just stepping into the ring — heck, even stepping out of the car — at the Westminster Kennel Club agility contest for the first time Saturday felt like success to owner Cheryl Brickach.
+So just stepping into the ring – heck, even stepping out of the car – at Westminster for the first time felt like success to owner Cheryl Brickach.

 “A Berner doing agility is sort of like bringing a Clydesdale to the Kentucky Derby,” laughed Brickach, “but that doesn’t matter.”